 Mobile browsers are theoretically susceptible to the same kind of security risks as a home or office computer.
 In reality, they are probably somewhat safer at the moment because creators of password-pilfering viruses and Trojan horses haven't yet fully focused on the mobile market.
-Of course, mobile Web users are as susceptible as anyone else to the phishing scams and spoofed Web sites that try to trick users into disclosing passwords and other personal data.
+Of course, mobile Web users are as susceptible as anyone else to the phishing scams and spoofed websites that try to trick users into disclosing passwords and other personal data.

 The best way to protect yourself is to exercise the same level of safe computing that you do at home or work.
-Avoid following links in e-mails purportedly sent by your bank, especially those that require you to enter passwords or other confidential information.
+Avoid following links in emails purportedly sent by your bank, especially those that require you to enter passwords or other confidential information.
 Instead, use your browser bar to enter your bank's Web address.
 Better yet, save the Web link to your bank's login page as a bookmark to avoid the possibility of mistyping the URL.

-Client application programs, which are downloaded and installed on smart phones, link you directly with your bank's computers.
+Banking apps link you directly with your bank's computers.
 Financial institutions such as Bank of America and Citibank have developed applications for the exclusive use of their customers.
 Others are provided by third parties such as AT&T and can be used to access accounts at many banks.

 Theoretically, at least, proprietary applications are highly secure because they are designed to work with a bank's own security algorithms.
 And because they don't use Web browsers, these applications are resistant to phishing scams.
 The downside is that some programs can store sensitive information on the phone itself and can allow the user to remain logged in for extended periods of time.
 This can be hazardous if a lost phone ends up in the wrong hands.
 If you use such an application, disable these options if possible.
-To minimize the risk of obtaining a rogue application, download the program from a trusted source, such as the bank itself, or a reliable vendor, such as iTunes.

 No matter what kind of mobile banking method you use, reduce fraud and protect your money by following a few common-sense precautions:

-- Whether you're using the mobile Web or a mobile client, don't let it automatically log you in to your bank account.
+- Whether you're using the mobile Web or a mobile app, don't let it automatically log you in to your bank account.
 Otherwise, if your phone is lost or stolen, someone will have free access to your money.